 With a BTEC Level 3 extended certificate in Applied Science there will be a real range in the ways you are asked to study.
 This is a reflection of the diversity of assessment methods.
 The course lends itself to practical investigations, independent research, and more traditional class based activities, which will all contribute to you developing a clear understanding of how Science in the classroom can be applied in the wider world.

 There are 4 units that make up this BTEC qualification.

-Unit 1: Principles and applications of Science - Written exam
+Unit 1: Principles and applications of Science - 3 x 40 minutes written exams (25%)